mucahityildirim0/Admin-Dashboard/README.md

-# ADMIN-PANEL / (DARK MODE )
+# Admin-Dashboard (Dark Mode)

-This is an Admin Dashboard website.
+This is an Admin-Dashboard website.
+Click demo to try it by yourself!

-## TECHNOLOGIES/PACKAGES/TEMPLATE I USE
+## Topics
 * Javascript
 * Flex
 * Recharts library for chart. https://www.npmjs.com/package/recharts (The main purpose of this library is to help you to write charts in React applications.)